 Dijon Bourgogne-franche-comte, France Travel Guide

-The Palais des Ducs et des États de Bourgogne, the grand residence of the powerful Dukes, now houses the City Hall and the Musée des Beaux-Arts.
+The Palais des Ducs et des États de Bourgogne, the grand residence of the powerful Dukes, now contains the City Hall and the Musée des Beaux-Arts.
 Its architecture reflects centuries of modifications, representing ducal political and artistic power.

 The Tour Philippe le Bon, an impressive 46-meter tower from the 15th century, has panoramic views across Dijon's rooftops and vineyards.
 Access is by guided tour only; book in advance at the Tourist Office.